open/close all folders

-- Space Nomads: Even more than humans.
-Researchers from other races have concluded that there is no such thing as a "Novakid Settlement", and likely never will be.
+- Space Nomads: The majority of Novakids are either wandering drifters or part of isolated communities on wild planets.
+Researchers from other races have concluded that there is no such thing as a "Novakid Civilization", and there likely never will be.

-- Space Western: Their starting clothes and crafted armor are all Wild West-themed.
+- Space Western: Their starting clothes, crafted armor, props and towns are all Wild West-themed.
 Their ship even looks like an old-timey locomotive train!